 These losses and setbacks will have ongoing impacts on an entire generation of Ontario students, compromising their health and well-being.
-The time to act to mitigate the negative impacts is now, and the way forward is by making a significant investment in (and commitment to) school health programming.
+Students experiencing marginalization (due to race, social class, gender identity, and disability) were disproportionately negatively impacted, and they continue to be.
+The time to act to mitigate the damage is now, and the way forward is by making a significant investment in (and commitment to) inclusive and equitable school health programming, that centers student belonging.